icejean/orange3-glueviz/README.md

 reindex the ids of vertices if it's necessary.
 Please refer to the example workflow of airtraffic.net in ./docs.

+If you select a subset of the vertices, remember to check the "Remove nodes without any edge" check box to force reindexing the ids of vertices, or you' may get an index out of range exception when creating the network, as the id values may exceed the range of the underlying sparse array.

 Mar,16,2020

 Address the issue of displaying vertices ids as real through setting the decimal